cjjulius/SQL_Utility/README.md

 ## States_Territories_US.sql
 Creates a table and inserts US states and territories into it.
 I couldn't find anything that did exactly this with what I needed, so here it is.

+# Find_TempTables.sql
+Shows all temp tables in SQL Server along with information about them.